jshirk/jshirk-hugo/content/blog/2025-07-01-peace-in-uncertainty.md

 We live on the edge of global instability.
 Uncertainty is everywhere.

 And I like certainty.
 I like to plan and prepare so everything turns out the way I imagined.
+It's probably because anxiety swells where certainty recedes.

 But no amount of planning or preparing can give me peace in a world that is broken and unpredictable.
 I can control some inputs, but I can’t guarantee the outcomes.
 None of us can.

 If I base my peace on how well life is going or how much control I feel, I’ll never actually have peace.

 I need a peace that doesn’t dissipate at the slightest change.